Best Clothes Hanger of 2021

 On the downside, there is no escaping that this is a budget option.
 The bottom arm quickly sags under the weight of a pair of jeans or heavier pants.
 It can handle it — it bends but doesn't break — we just think there are better pant hangers out there.
 This high-value model will keep your clothing organized and fresh for its next wear.

 The Utopia Home Plastic is another high-value option constructed from thinner plastics.
 The design is standard and quite simple.
-You can hang any kind of clothing garment or sizes, making it quite versatile.
+You can hang any kind of clothing garment or size, making it quite versatile.
 We appreciate the slots in the arms of the hanger that allows you to effortlessly attach spaghetti straps or other items without an issue.
-We also love the price that's a little more expensive than our cheapest contenders, but less expensive than most options our there.
+We also love the price that's a little more expensive than our cheapest contenders, but less expensive than most options out there.

 While we love the great price and simple functionality, this is far from being super-sturdy or high quality.
 In our bending tests, it snapped after minimal bending.
-Additionally, while we like the slot in the arm, it's harder to pull clothes of this hanger as it can snag on these points.
+Additionally, while we like the slot in the arm, it's harder to pull the clothes off this hanger as it can snag on these points.
 Aside from that, this is another high-value standard plastic hanger that'll look great in any closet.

 The AmazonBasics Slim, Velvet, Non-Slip is designed for those that love non-slip performance and a great deal.
 The velvet ensures that even the slinkiest of shirts and dresses stay in place.
 It utilizes divots along the arm's length to hang shirts and garments of any size.
 It also features a trouser bar that allows you to easily hang your delicates, skirts, shorts, or pants.
 The value is hard to beat, making it a great option for a velvet hanger.